Australia–Azerbaijan relations

 Australia–Azerbaijan relations refer to bilateral relations between Australia and Azerbaijan.
-Cooperation is carried out in such areas as construction, tourism, agriculture, finances, investment, media, extractive industry, aerospace, ICT, oil and gas, etc. The building of the diplomatic mission of Australia in Azerbaijan is located in Ankara.
-Australia's Extraordinary Ambassador to Azerbaijan is Mark Innes-Brown.
+Cooperation is carried out in such areas as construction, tourism, agriculture, finances, investment, media, extractive industry, aerospace, ICT, oil and gas, etc. Australia has a non-resident ambassador in Ankara accredited to Azerbaijan.

 Diplomatic relations

 The Australian government recognized Azerbaijan's independence on 26 December 1991.
 Diplomatic relations between the two countries were established on 19 June 1992.

 President Ilham Aliyev visited Australia as President of the National Olympic Committee of the Republic of Azerbaijan, on the occasion of the 2000 Summer Olympics in Sydney from 15 September to 1 October 2000.
-On 6 April 2012, the law on the establishment of the Azerbaijani Embassy in Australia was adopted. the Azerbaijani Embassy in Australia was opened in June 2013.
-The Extraordinary Ambassador of Azerbaijan to Australia is Rovshan Jamshidov.
+On 6 April 2012, the law on the establishment of the Azerbaijani Embassy in Australia was adopted.
+The Azerbaijani Embassy in Australia was opened in June 2013.
 In December 2015, the government of Australia stated its support towards the territorial integrity of Azerbaijan.

 Inter-parliamentary relations

 On 8 April 2011, a working group on inter-parliamentary relations between Azerbaijan and Australia was established in the Milli Majlis of Azerbaijan.
 The head of the working group is Khanlar Fatiev.
-In February 2009 the Deputy of the Milli Majlis of Azerbaijan Sabir Rustamhanly visited Australia.
+In February 2009, the Deputy of the Milli Majlis of Azerbaijan Sabir Rustamhanly visited Australia.